Wisc-HCI/CoFrame/README.md

     - Via `sudo apt-get install ros-noetic-rosbridge-server`
 - [UniversalRobots/Universal_Robots_ROS_Driver](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver)
     - Please follow their installation instructions!
+    - Refactoring seems to be occuring in that project and upstream dependencies, for instance, you may need to install [ur_msgs](http://wiki.ros.org/ur_msgs) separately.

 Please also install the following python modules.